Childhood Apraxia of speech (CAS)

 CAS is a motor speech disorder.
 Something in the child’s brain does not allow messages to get to his mouth.
 Most of the time, the cause is unknown.
 It is possible that nothing would show up if you had tests done, like an MRI or CT scan of the child’s brain.
 This can be frustrating as you look for a reason for the child’s speech problems.

-In some cases, the child may have brain damage that causes CAS.
+In some cases, the child may have brain damage that causes Childhood Apraxia of Speech.
 The child may have a genetic disorder or syndrome that causes brain damage.
 A stroke or brain injury can also cause CAS.

 Currently, there is no validated list of diagnostic features differentiating CAS from other childhood speech sound disorders, including those due to phonological-level delay or neuromuscular disorder (dysarthria).
 However, three segmental and suprasegmental features consistent with a deficit in the planning and programming of movements for speech have gained some consensus among those investigating CAS: